Skip to content

 Calgary is the largest city in the province of Alberta, Canada.

-Alberta borders the United States, with the province of British Columbia to the west, Saskatchewan to the east, and the Northwest Territories to the north.
+Alberta borders the United States.
+To the west is the province of British Columbia, Saskatchewan is to the east, and the Northwest Territories to the north.
 Calgary sits within the prairies just east of the Rocky Mountains, where the Bow and Elbow rivers meet.

 From here, in Alberta’s Grassland region, the prairies begin rolling east through central Canada.
-Calgary is frequently referred to as the gateway to the Rocky Mountains, providing a dramatic backdrop to the city.
-World-famous skiing, and the town of Banff, are only a 90-minute drive to the west.
+Calgary is referred to as the gateway to the Rocky Mountains.
+World-famous skiing, and the town of Banff, are a 90-minute drive to the west.

-Calgary is larger than Edmonton, the province’s capital situated approximately two and a half hours to the north by car.
+Calgary is larger than Edmonton, the province’s capital situated about two and a half hours to the north by car.
 Calgary is the major urban centre for the entire southern half of the province of Alberta.
-It is surrounded by an area of profound beauty, with a largely unspoiled, resource-rich natural environment.
+It is surrounded by an area of profound natural beauty.

 In 1988, Calgary became the first Canadian city to host the Winter Olympic Games.
 These games continue to be a benchmark for future host countries on how to run a successful Olympics.
 The Calgary Olympics pioneered the use of community volunteers — something Canadians pride themselves on.